ps4star/FSE/ref.md

 ## Types

 ### String
-Since technically everything in FSE is initially processed as a JavaScript string, string literals do not require quotes, unlike most languages.
+Since technically everything in FSE is initially processed as a JavaScript string, string literals do not require quotes, unlike most languages, but including them without the addition of escape characters **shouldn't** cause compilation problems.
 Example:
 ```
 Hello, I am a string (look ma, no quotes).
 ```